ljvmiranda921/sprites-as-a-service/README.md

 **Try the interactive demo [here](ljvmiranda921.github.io/sprites-as-a-service) :sparkles::sparkles:**

+**Sprites-as-a-Service** is an open-source web application that allows you to generate custom 8-bit sprites using Cellular Automata, particularly Conway's Game of Life.
+Generate a unique sprite given a text, and control extinction and survival rates.
+In addition, you can also access the generator via a REST API.
+Use it for your chat app or games!

 ## Running the development server

 The easiest way to run Sprites-as-a-service locally is via [docker